 The above derivatives were measured at fair value at the end of the year.
-The fair values of the above derivatives were determined based on the quoted market prices and the valuations are performed by Stirling Appraisals Limited, the qualified valuer.
+The fair values of the above derivatives were determined by reference to the quoted market data and the valuations are performed by Stirling Appraisals Limited, the qualified valuer.
+The change in fair value of derivative financial instruments of approximately HK\$800,000 (2011: HK\$255,000) has been recognised to the consolidated statement of comprehensive income during the year.

-24. DEFERRED TAX
+23. DEFERRED TAX